intel/neural-compressor/neural_insights/README.md

 ===========================
 </div>

-Neural Insights is a web application for easier use of Intel® Neural Compressor [diagnosis](/docs/source/diagnosis.md).
+Neural Insights is a web application for easier use of Intel® Neural Compressor [diagnosis](/docs/source/diagnosis.md) feature.
-It provides the capability to quickly show the model graph, histograms of weights and activations, quantization config, etc.
+It provides the capability to show the model graph, histograms of weights and activations, quantization configs, etc.
 The workflow shows the relationship of Neural Insights and diagnosis.
 ![workflow](/docs/source/imgs/workflow.jpg)